AdamPuvak/CURL_Website/README.md

 **PUT:** Modify an existing schedule event (e.g., change subject name, time, or location).

-## Thesis Topics Information
-### Fetch Thesis Topics with CURL:
+### Thesis Topics Information:
-Data is fetched from the university information system website for thesis topics across various departments.
+**Fetch Thesis Topics with CURL:** Data is fetched from the university information system website for thesis topics across various departments.

 ### API for Available Thesis Topics:
 **GET:** Display available (unassigned) thesis topics for a selected department and study program.

-The API returns details such as the thesis title, supervisor name, department, program, specialization, and the abstract.
+API returns details such as the thesis title, supervisor name, department, program, specialization, and the abstract.

 ### Webpage Interaction:
-The webpage allows students to view available thesis topics for a selected department and study program.
+Webpage allows students to view available thesis topics for a selected department and study program.
-The list is sortable and filterable by supervisor and study program.
+List is sortable and filterable by supervisor and study program.

 Clicking on a thesis title will show its abstract.

 A search feature is included to filter topics based on keywords in the title or abstract.

-## Web Service Implementation
+### Web Service Implementation:
-The web service is built using REST API, following the principles of REST.
+Web service is built using REST API, following the principles of REST.
 It provides endpoints for accessing schedule data, adding or deleting schedule events, and viewing available thesis topics.

-Error Handling: Proper error handling is implemented, ensuring correct HTTP status codes (200, 400, etc.) are returned based on the outcome of the request.
+**Error Handling:** Proper error handling is implemented, ensuring correct HTTP status codes (200, 400, etc.) are returned based on the outcome of the request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>